Documentation

 3. Send the link to the person you want to invite — text, email, whatever works.

-The invite link takes them to a page on hushwire.io where they can download the client.
-No access code needed — the invite itself is their ticket in.
+The invite link takes them to a page on hushwire.io with download instructions.
+The invite itself is their way in — no extra codes or sign-ups.

 Once they've installed and created an account, they paste the invite link in the client to join your community.